mmarie4/JungleBlockz/README.md

 # JungleBlockz

-Note that this repo deliberately contains only the C# scripts.
+Note that this repo contains only the C# scripts.

-It is not enough to run the project as it missed the scenes, the prefabs, the images, the WWise project...
+It is not enough to run the project as it misses (on purpose) the scenes, the prefabs, the images, the WWise project...

 ## Links to App Stores